jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 ![](Images/SettingUpYourBoard/FeatherM4ExpressResetButton.jpg)

-The board should disconnect automatically, the reconnect with a different name.
+The board should disconnect automatically, the reconnect with a different name (probably something like `FEATHERBOOT`).
 Open up the new volume.

 ![](Images/SettingUpYourBoard/UpdateVolume.png)

 Just drag the downloaded `.uf2` file to the board: it will install, reboot itself, and you're all set!
-Check the `boot_out.txt` file to make sure it worked.
+Check the `boot_out.txt` file again to make sure it worked.

-(You may want to [check the version of the bootloader](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/update-the-uf2-bootloader) as well, but this probably won't be necessary if you bought your board recently.)
+(You may want to [check the version of the bootloader](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/update-the-uf2-bootloader) as well, but this probably won't be necessary if you bought your board recently.
+The [bootloader](https://en.wikipedia.org/wiki/Bootloader) is software that handles starting up your board and running your code.)

 ***